Ante Marković

-Ante Marković (Note: /sh/; Анте Марковић) (25 November 1924 – 28 November 2011) was a Croatian and Yugoslav politician, businessman and engineer.
+Ante Marković (Note: /sh/; Анте Марковић) (25 November 1924 – 28 November 2011) was a Yugoslav politician, businessman and engineer.
 He is most notable for having served as the last Prime Minister of Yugoslavia from 1989 to 1991.

 Early life

-Marković, was a Bosnian Croat, born in Konjic, then a part of the Kingdom of Serbs, Croats, and Slovenes, presently in Bosnia and Herzegovina to a poor peasant family.
+Marković was a Bosnian Croat, born in Konjic, then a part of the Kingdom of Serbs, Croats, and Slovenes, presently in Bosnia and Herzegovina to a poor peasant family.
 In 1943 he joined the Communist Party of Yugoslavia and fought with the Yugoslav Partisans in World War II.
 He received a degree in electrical engineering from the Electrotechnical Department of the Technical Faculty of the University of Zagreb in 1954.
 He remained in Zagreb, where he was a director of Rade Končar Industrial Works from 1961 to 1984.

 Political career

 President of Croatia

 In 1986, he became president of the Presidency of Socialist Republic of Croatia replacing Ema Derossi-Bjelajac.
 He held that position until 1988, when he was replaced by Ivo Latin.